Skip to main content

 story76 positive mentions

-• Engaging and challenging puzzles that require creative problem-solving and optimization.
+• Engaging and challenging puzzles that require logical thinking and problem-solving skills.

-• The included solitaire minigame is highly addictive and serves as a fun distraction between puzzles.
+• The included solitaire game is highly addictive and serves as a fun break from the main gameplay.

 • story

-The story in the game is primarily conveyed through a series of emails, creating an immersive backdrop that enhances the puzzle-solving experience.
-Players appreciate the humor and character development within the narrative, which reflects the challenges of working in a Chinese tech company.
-While some find the story minimal or secondary to the gameplay, many agree that it adds depth and engagement, making the overall experience more enjoyable.
+The story in the game is primarily conveyed through a series of emails, creating an engaging backdrop that enhances the puzzle-solving experience.
+Players appreciate the humor and character development, noting that the narrative effectively immerses them in the life of a low-level engineer at a Chinese tech company, while also providing context for the challenges they face.
+Overall, the storytelling is seen as a strong aspect of the game, adding depth and motivation to the gameplay.

 • “The story is interesting as well, told through a series of company (and spam) emails, and the game manages to perfectly simulate working with incomplete foreign documentation, and the overload of trying to keep up with company emails with important info mixed in with the irrelevant - though in game even the irrelevant spam emails provide a venue for world-building this near-future Chinese tech city and its colorful inhabitants.”